sachitagawal2245/Fitwise-AI/README.md

 Short explanation of the recommendations
 All results are displayed in a structured and user-friendly format.

- Future Scope
+ Future Scope:
-Integration with wearable devices
+1.Integration with wearable devices
-Calorie tracking and progress monitoring
+2.Calorie tracking and progress monitoring
-Mobile app version
+3.Mobile app version
-Multilingual support
+4.Multilingual support
-Medical-condition-aware recommendations
+5.Medical-condition-aware recommendations
-Cloud deployment
+6.Cloud deployment

  Author